proteanhq/cookiecutter-protean/README.rst

 This template chooses some project implementations to be available default:

-* Pytest_ for testing the business logic
+* Pytest_ as the Test Framework
 * bumpversion_ for maintaining a semantic version

 Requirements
 ------------

-Projects using this template have these minimal dependencies:
+Projects using this template have these dependencies:

 * Cookiecutter_ - just for creating the project
 * Setuptools_ - for building the package, wheels etc. Setuptools is now packaged by default with most Python Virtual environment managers.